Paper Chan's Little Guide to Minecraft Server Optimization!

 Scenario 1: If a player loots a chest once and comes back later, there will not be new loot.

-Scenario 4: If player A opens the chest (generated the loot) and leaves the loot inside, player B that comes by later will get a set of newly generated loot plus whatever that was left by player A previously.
+Scenario 4: If Player A opens the chest (generating the loot) and leaves the loot inside, Player B who comes by later will get a set of newly generated loot plus whatever was left by Player A previously.

-Scenario 5: if player A opens the chest and fill it up with diorite, player B who that comes by later will get nothing new (but diorite) because the chest is already, full thus no new loots will be generated.
+Scenario 5: If Player A opens the chest and fills it up with diorite, Player B who comes by later will get nothing new (but diorite) because the chest is already full, thus no new loot will be generated.

 generate-random-seeds-for-all: true

-(Upstream Spigot does not automatically randomize the structure seed it provides, so this part of the process remains manual)
+(This behavior was inherited from Spigot, which does not automatically randomize the structure seed it provides, so this part of the process remains manual.)

-3. Open up spigot.yml and manually input the structure seeds to your liking.
+spigot.ymland manually input a value for the structure seeds to your liking. - Remove the

-6. Start the server then you are good to go!
+paper-world-defaults.ymland set them manually.
+(By default, feature-seeds are automatically randomized.) - Start the server and you are good to go!

-Once the feature is enabled, you will find a new section with randomly generated feature-seeds listed in your paper-world-defaults.yml & paper-world.yml if you have any other per-world specific configs, be sure to add them under the corresponding categories.
+Once the feature is enabled, you will find a new section with randomly generated feature-seeds listed in your paper-world-defaults.yml and paper-world.yml.
+If you have any other per-world specific configs, be sure to add them under the corresponding categories.

 legacy-ender-pearl-behavior: false